chase-seibert/blog/_posts/2017-12-19-dont-split-the-team.md

 ---

 If you have a team that is unable to work effectively, there could be any number of causes.
-Maybe you're thinking about splitting the team into two or more teams as a way to solve the problem.
-My advice is to identify the root cause of the problem, and fix that instead.
+If you're thinking about splitting the team into two or more teams as a way to solve the problem, my advice is to fix the root cause of the problem instead.

 ## Splitting the Team

-Maybe you think that splitting the team will have one of the following benefits.
+There are various reasons for wanting to split up a team.

 ### Team Too Big